Beleg-6-EAP/demo-microservice-ecommerce/README.md

 This will initiate payment as well as shipment.

-It's success can be checked by requesting the other endpoints via `GET`.
+Its success can be checked by requesting the other endpoints via `GET`.

 ## Troubleshooting